ndidplatform/ndidplatform.github.io/example-authen-flow.md

 To visualize the flow, RP,IDP,AS must register themselves (and their customers, for IDP) to the system.
 This is not a part of the flow but has to be done.
 In production, all parties need to contact NDID to add their public key to the system.
-In development, please run `npm run initDevKey` to add their pre-generated keys to the system.
+In development, please run `npm run initDevKey` after platform is ready to add their pre-generated keys to the system.
 For register customer (user onboarding) you have to run it yourself which we discuss how to do this in this page.

 ## To run the example flow